 Thierry Gagné, PhD

-Do not hesitate to contact me if you wish to access a copy at email@example.com!
+Do not hesitate to contact me at firstname.lastname@example.org!